herok1d/herok1d/README.md

 - 👋 Hi, I’m @herok1d
 - 👀 I’m interested in learning coding for myself
-- 🌱 I’m currently learning nothing, but I'm going to start studying python,+c and basic html - css
+- 🌱 I’m currently learning С++, but I'm going to start studying Java and Go
 - 💞️ I’m looking to collaborate on group w/ other beginners
 - 📫 How to reach me ?
 My discord: @crypto1488